 This general direction of displacement of electrical depolarization through the heart is known as the electrical axis.

 A fundamental principle of the ECG record is that when the depolarization wave travels towards a recording conductor, this results in a positive or ascending deflection.
-When moving away from a recording conductor, this produces a negative or descending deflection.
+Moving away from a recording conductor produces a negative or descending deflection.

-The electrical axis is usually downward and to the left, but we can estimate it more accurately in individual patients if we understand from which direction each record score measures the ECG.
+The electrical axis is usually downward and left.
+However, we can estimate it more accurately in individual patients if we understand that each record score measures the ECG from which direction.

-By convention, we record the standard surface ECG using 12 different recording ‘lead’ addresses, although in a very confusing way only 10 recording electrodes are required on the skin to achieve this.
-Six of these are recorded from the chest that covers the heart, thorax and precordial leads.
+By convention, we record the standard surface ECG using 12 different recordings ‘lead’ addresses.
+However, in a very confusing way, only ten recording electrodes are required on the skin to achieve this.
+Six of these are recorded from the chest, covering the heart, thorax, and precordial leads.

 Four are recorded from the extremities.
-It is essential that each of the 10 recording electrodes is placed in its correct position; otherwise, the appearance of the ECG will change significantly, which will impede correct interpretation.
+Each of the ten recording electrodes must be placed in its correct position; otherwise, the appearance of the ECG will change significantly, which will impede correct interpretation.